Frame Your Self-Image With Positive Words: Be Your Champion

 Sample Answer 3: If you are organized

 “I am very organized.
-In fact, I thrive on organization.
+I thrive on organization.
 I employ various tools to keep my workspace and projects organized.
 I have a knack for proactive planning and logical filing.
 This helps me achieve what I need and meet deadlines on time.

 Dos and Don’ts